 - Stay with the person until medical personnel arrive.

 - Observe the person closely so that you can provide details on what happened.

 - Stay calm.

 Coping and support

 Even after they're under control, seizures can affect your life.
-Temporal lobe seizures may present even more of a coping challenge because people may not recognize the unusual behavior as a seizure.
-Children may get teased or be embarrassed by their condition, and living with the constant threat of another seizure may frustrate children and adults.
+Temporal lobe seizures may present even more of a coping challenge.
+This is because people may not recognize some of its symptoms as a seizure.
+Children may get teased or be embarrassed by their condition.
+And living with the constant threat of another seizure may frustrate children and adults.